-The Slovak Group started broadcasting at Radio 4EB as the Czechoslovakian Group from 1 December 1979 then from 20 June 1987 broadcasted as the Slovak Group and their first committee members were:-
+The Slovak Group started broadcasting at Radio 4EB as the Czechoslovakian Group from 1 December 1979 then from 20 June 1987 broadcasting as the Slovak Group and their first committee members were:

 Committee Members: M Cervenak, K Green, A Koda, P Vitko and E Dizo

 Slovakia is a landlocked Central European country with mountainous regions in the north and flat terrain in the south.